TIBCOSoftware/snappy-cloud-tools/docker/README.md

  locator1      | SnappyData Locator pid: 87 status: running
  ```

- The above logs displays that the cluster has started successfully on the three containers.
+ The above logs display that the cluster has started successfully on the three containers.

 5. **Connect SnappyData with the Command Line Client**

  The following example illustrates how to connect with snappy-shell.

- [Download](https://github.com/SnappyDataInc/snappydata/releases/download/v0.7/snappydata-0.7-bin.tar.gz) the binary files from the SnappyData repository and go the location of the **bin** directory in the SnappyData home directory, and then start the snappy-shell.
+ [Download](https://github.com/SnappyDataInc/snappydata/releases/download/v0.7/snappydata-0.7-bin.tar.gz) the binary files from the SnappyData repository.
+Go the location of the **bin** directory in the SnappyData home directory, and then start the snappy-shell.

  ```
  bin$ ./snappy-shell